Youth baseball, softball aim to start seasons in coming weeks

 Augusta Little League and Gardiner Cal Ripken are working on returning in the coming weeks, as the leagues announced on Facebook tentative plans to hold tryouts on May 30 and June 1, respectively.

-While Gardiner Cal Ripken officials declined comment, Augusta Little League president Mike Karagiannes said that, though a wait for guidelines from the Maine Centers for Disease Control have likely pushed the target date back a week, the focus is on getting the season started sooner rather than later.
+While Gardiner Cal Ripken officials declined comment, Augusta Little League president Mike Karagiannes said that, though a wait for guidelines from the Maine Department of Economic and Community Development that were released Wednesday pushed the target date to later in the first week of June, the focus is on getting the season started sooner rather than later.

 “It’s for the kids, bottom line,” said Karagiannes, who released an in-depth list of safety guidelines the league will use with the virus in mind.
 “If there are kids out there that want the opportunity to go out and play and have responsible interaction and we can do it, then it should happen.”